anhinga/with-GPT-4/PaperUnderstanding/FurtherExploration/README.md

 OK, I should use a website like GitHub pages instead, because the current version of Web browsing is underpowered and can't download

+ME: Would you comment on https://anhinga.github.io/github-pages-tests/2305.13304.pdf

+GPT-4: I'm sorry, but I'm currently unable to directly access and analyze PDF files.
+However, I can certainly help you understand the content if you could provide me with some specific sections or concepts from the document that you're interested in.

+---

+So, this is not possible at the moment; I can feed it the LaTeX sections of the paper (which I might as well just copy-paste), and then it might help me to understand the details.